engswee/flashpipe/docs/github-actions-sync.md

 In the GitHub repository, go to `Actions`, select the workflow and click `Run workflow`.
 ![Execute Workflow](images/setup/git-sync/04a_run_workflow.png)

+[//]: # (TODO - update screenshot with execution with Go image)

 Provide input details for the workflow execution.
-The mandatory fields are the Integration Package ID and target directory (for the package) to store the content in the repository.
+The mandatory field is the Integration Package ID.
 ![Workflow Input](images/setup/git-sync/04b_workflow_input.png)

 ### 5. View execution results

-During or upon completion of the workflow run, the logs can be viewed by clicking on the workflow run.
+[//]: # (TODO - update screenshot with execution with Go image) During or upon completion of the workflow run, the logs can be viewed by clicking on the workflow run.
 ![Workflow Logs](images/setup/git-sync/05a_logs.png)